Inferno Core

 codecov

-Inferno Core is the central component of the Inferno Framework that allows you to write, execute, and distribute executable API conformance tests for the HL7® FHIR® standard standard.
+Inferno Core is the central library of the Inferno Framework that allows you to write, execute, and distribute executable conformance tests for the HL7® FHIR® standard standard.
+Inferno Core isn’t built to be used alone; it is imported as a library into Inferno Test Kits, which are web-based testing applications that target specific data exchange use cases enabled by FHIR.

-To learn how to use the Inferno Framework and Inferno Core to develop your own FHIR API tests, visit Inferno Framework Documentation: Getting Started for Inferno Test Writers.
-If you’d like to get started right away, clone the Inferno Test Kit Template repository which provides a pre-configured project with Inferno Core that you can use to start creating tests.
+To learn how to use the Inferno Framework and Inferno Core to develop your own Inferno Test Kit, visit Inferno Framework Documentation: Getting Started for Inferno Test Writers.

 About Inferno Core